-On the graph below, The blue temperature line matches the green CO2 line, so there is clearly a relationship between CO2 and climate.
+On the graph below, The blue temperature line tracks the green CO2 line, so there is clearly a relationship between CO2 and climate.
 But these graphs also describe other important things, like what happens after a global warming cycle runs its course:

-The Earth clearly experiences these cycles where 5,000-to-20,000-year clear-skied warm-ages are followed by 90,000 to 110,000-year ice-ages full of volcanic-dust.
-Note the clear inverse relationship between volcanic dust and climate on the graph below.
+The Earth clearly experiences cycles where 5,000-to-20,000-year clear-skied warm-ages are followed by 90,000 to 110,000-year ice-ages full of volcanic-dust.
+Note the clear inverse relationship between volcanic dust and climate on the graph above.
 The more volcanic ash/dust, the colder the Earth gets.
 Also note how fast temperatures fell after previous warm ages.
 Here is a new theory for why climate cycles occur, and how the world as we know it will end when global warming runs its course, and the next volcanic ice age begins.

 There can be no doubt that CO2 levels are rising, that the Earth is warming, and that these two things are correlated.
 But perhaps one of these things doesn’t drive the other.
 Perhaps both are driven by a third thing, namely seafloor spreading, or leakage from our planet’s hot and molten center.
 About 192 cubic kilometers of molten rock cools and accretes to the seafloor rift annually.
-How come this immense amount of heat and gas leakage is entirely ignored by the CO2-theory people?
+How come this immense amount of heat and 95% CO2 gas leakage is entirely ignored by the CO2-theory people?

-If we look at any volcanic eruption, we will see how our planet contains lots of high pressure gas that blasts out and propels lots of hot material into the atmosphere.
+If we look at almost any volcanic eruption, we will see how our planet contains lots of high pressure gas that blasts out and propels lots of hot dusty material into the atmosphere.
 Aside from surface water contamination, this new volcanic air is 95%-96% CO2, exactly like the atmospheres of our sister planets Mars and Venus.
 So clearly with volcanoes at least, CO2 leakage is related to heat leakage.